 We could leave our room either for a walk, for an outside time or for going for a Covid-19 test.
 In all other cases we were asked to call a reception so they attend our needs (bring a coffee, for example).

-Can I smoke in managed isolation?
+Can I smoke in MIQ?

 In our hotel we had a small outside area at the front entrance – to smoke or to get some sun and fresh air (as fresh as it can be with other people smoking near you 🙁 ).
-It is an about 10 by 5 meters fenced area guarded by military personnel.
+It is a 10 by 5 meters fenced area guarded by military personnel.
 You are only allowed to spend outside 30 mins per visit during a day (and 15 mins per visit at night).

 My dad, who is a smoker, went outside on average 2-3 times a day.
 Me, Yuriy and the boys went there very occasionally to get some sun and fresh air (kind of – in a mask and with smokers nearby) – because windows in our rooms were sealed and we couldn’t get fresh air by simply opening them.